Hongyil1/File-Name-Validator/README.md

 java -jar File-Name-Validator.jar
 ```

-3. Input the file location to validate the file.
-Or input "exit" to end the program.
-The press "Enter".
+3. Input the file location to validate the file, or input "exit" to end the program.
+Then press "Enter".
 ```
 C:\Users\hylxm\Desktop\File-Name-Validator>java -jar File-Name-Validator.jar
 Please input the file location or 'exit' to end the program: